-- Cranbrook School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our students and staff. - Cranbrook School will follow relevant guidance in Keeping Children Safe in Education 2022 (Section 3 'Safer Recruitment') and from The Disclosure and Barring Service (DBS): - The governing body and senior leadership team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The governing body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - Cranbrook School are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
+- Cranbrook School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our students and staff. - The governing body and senior leadership team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance.

-- We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - We will ensure that all staff and volunteers have read the staff code of conduct and understand that their behaviour and practice must be in line with it. - Where the school organises homestays as part of exchange visits, we will follow the advice and guidance as identified in part Three and Annex E of KCSIE 2022. - Where the school/college places a student with an alternative provision provider, the school/college will continue to be responsible for the safeguarding of that child. - The school will undertake appropriate checks to ensure the provider meets the needs of the student, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment.
+- The governing body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - Cranbrook School are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - We will ensure that all staff and volunteers have read the staff code of conduct and understand that their behaviour and practice must be in line with it. - Where the school organises homestays as part of exchange visits, we will follow the advice and guidance as identified in part Three and Annex E of KCSIE 2022. - Where the school/college places a student with an alternative provision provider, the school/college will continue to be responsible for the safeguarding of that child.
+The school will undertake appropriate checks to ensure the provider meets the needs of the student, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment.